InferLog: Accelerating LLM Inference for Online Log Parsing via ICL-oriented Prefix Caching: Conclusion

 \section{Conclusion}

-In this work, we propose \textit{InferLog}, a novel framework for optimizing LLM inference in online log parsing tasks.
+In this work, we propose \textit{InferLog}, a novel framework of optimizing LLM inference for online log parsing of software systems.
 Based on the characteristics of LLM-based log parsing tasks and LLM inference performance, \textit{InferLog} employs PAIR that consisted of prefix-based matching, modifying and reordering to refine ICL examples, thereby enhancing prefix KV cache hit rates. \textit{InferLog} further combines attention-augmented meta-learning with SMBO for rapid, tailored configuration optimization.
 Experiments confirm its effectiveness in enhancing inference efficiency while preserving log parsing quality.
-The source code and data is available at \url{https://github.com/wiluen/InferLog}.